 In a story about a fictional lake formed by a dam across the Mauch Chunk Creek, Boyle wrote, "the impounded body of water might be used as a major source of consumer supply," or used "as a lake area for the recreation and enjoyment of tourists visiting the Switzerland of America."
 By also explaining the dam's use in flood control, Boyle accurately described the major purposes of the Mauch Chunk Creek Watershed Project begun in 1972.

-Mauch Chunk Lake Park is now one of the most important recreational areas in Carbon County and hosts swimming, boating, camping, fishing, picnicking, hiking, mountain biking, and cross country skiing.
+Mauch Chunk Lake Park is now one of the most important recreational areas in Carbon County and hosts swimming, boating,

 Molly Maguire Film

 In a 1965 April Fool's Day story, Boyle predicted the production of a major motion picture about the secret Irish-American society, the Molly Maguires.
 Making use of the county court house, jail, and local residences, the film promised to capitalize on the "community's quaint charm and its unique history."